-SaferNanoDesign combines an intensive program of lecture presentations followed up by practical sessions (experiments, computer simulation and modeling) and interdisciplinary group work.
+The school combines an intensive program of lecture presentations followed up by practical sessions (experiments, computer simulation and modeling) and interdisciplinary group work.
 Courses will be given by international experts from France, Scotland, the US, the Netherlands and Switzerland and representatives from industry and regulatory bodies.
 The working language of the school is English.
-SaferNanoDesign will be held from June 13th to 19th, 2017 at ESI in Archamps Technopole (France), 15 minutes from Geneva.

 SaferNanoDesign is an interdisciplinary course addressing:

 - 1st Session: Nanomaterials and their life-cycle analysis.